Get Your FREE Weekly Meal Planner Here

 However, if you’re buying a previously owned home, it makes sense for you to buy a warranty, especially if the inspection you ordered before closing revealed some issues regarding the appliances and their life span.
 That means that you would need the protection afforded by a home warranty.

-A home warranty may seem like something you can skimp on or even bypass altogether - click through NOW to see how it can actually save you money...
+A home warranty may seem like something you can skimp on or even bypass altogether.
+Click through NOW to learn how it can save you...

 Dian1